MagnusSletten/nmrlipids-data-portal/README.md

 This will:

-* Pull images for the Databank API and Portal Backend
+* Build the images for the Databank API and Portal Backend
 * Start the Databank API on port **8000**
 * Start the Portal Backend on port **5001**